MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### core.data.diagnostics

-Allows us to detect and fix situations where our email storage is using up too much of your device storage space
+Allows us to detect and fix situations where our email storage is using up too much of your device storage space.

 The following fields are collected: